-The course is priced so that course has a maximum of four students – taught in pairs, perfect for couples!
+The course is priced so that course has four students – taught in pairs, perfect for couples!

 - Four days and four nights living aboard a catamaran – you will have your own private cabin, but shared living space – don’t forget to bring bedding, towels and provisioning supplies

 - Boat is equipped with all safety gear required by USCG – rentals of inflatable life vests at no cost

 - Course materials – two online training courses and training book

 - Personalized training with a USCG Licensed Captain